lgbt-foundation/whitepaper/whitepaper.md

 ` INFO BOX: The following paragraphs will be part of the Pink Paper released in the near future that will focus on the utility and Token Economics of the LGBT Token.
 The content may change. `

 Hornet formalized  the Hornet Reward Model in 2016 to allow the community to more actively participate in the development and improvement of the Hornet ecosystem.
 The program explicitly accepted contributions to improve the quality of the app for all of its members.
 Participation ranged from beta testing new features, to translating the app in more languages to - most importantly - supporting the local communities by becoming brand and city ambassadors.
-Recently, the programs have also evolved into accepting content submissions (like articles by users) and unveiling a feature called rewarded video which allows users to gain access to premium features by watching videos from advertisers and earn special perks for their loyalty.
+Recently, the programs have also evolved into accepting content submissions (like articles by users) and unveiling a feature called rewarded video which allows users to gain access to premium features by watching videos from advertisers, earning special perks for their loyalty.

 ` ENTER IMAGE: HORNET REWARD POINT PROGRAM - THE IMAGE FROM https://hornetapp.com/community/programs/ `